kasna-cloud/ml-demo1/README.md

 The full blog/whitepaper which details this use-case can be found in the project repo [here](https://github.com/kasna-cloud/dataflow-fsi-example/blob/main/docs/BLOG.md).

-In addition, Google published another version which was created by Kasna/Eliiza and is available on the [Google website](https://cloud.google.com/blog/topics/financial-services/detect-anomalies-in-real-time-forex-data-with-ml).
+Additionally, Google published another version which was created by Kasna/Eliiza and is available on the [Google website](https://cloud.google.com/blog/topics/financial-services/detect-anomalies-in-real-time-forex-data-with-ml).

 #### Data Exploration
 Data exploration and discovery for this project is explained in the Jyupyter notebook available [here](https://github.com/kasna-cloud/dataflow-fsi-example/blob/main/notebooks/example_data_exploration.ipynb).
 This notebook explains how and what type of data exploration was performed and what decisions were influenced by data exploration for model creation.